-As part of our walking blog series, this post written by a supporter of MFT describes how a simple walk with the dog turned into a mindful experience with nature.
+As part of our Green Social Prescribing blog series (a project to help Surrey residents connect to nature to improve their wellbeing), this post written by a supporter of MFT describes how a simple walk with the dog turned into a mindful experience with nature.

 “So today I am walking the dog – not my dog but a family dog, nevertheless.
 He has not been out all day and it is a bit of a blustery day, so he’s excited by the wind and by his walk.
 I can’t let him off the lead as he is not mine, but I decide to give him as much freedom as possible and let him pull, tug and sniff everywhere he wants along the way.
 With the breeze making his ears prick up and ruffling his coat this is no time for obedience and walking to heel.

 While I wait for him to sniff the grass, I listen to the birds singing in the trees.
 They seem to be responding to the wind too, their notes becoming louder and shriller with every gust of wind.
 I have no idea what birds they are so I decide to concentrate on what I can see instead.
 There are signs of spring everywhere.
 Yellow primroses with velvet leaves are bunched around the verge and on the sunnier spots tiny daisies turn their faces to the sun, hoping to catch a few rays.
 The edges of their petals are already sun burnt.
 We walk a bit further and I catch the smell of the first early bluebell, except these are white.